wp-plugins/image-widget/readme.txt

 If you find any bugs or have any ideas, please mail us.

 == Changelog ==

+New in version 3.0.5

+* PHP4 compatibility (thank you capnhairdo, smurkas, squigie and laurie!!!)

+New in version 3.0.4

+* Minor description changes

 New in version 3.0.3

 * Fixed the broken "Add Image" link (THANK YOU SMURKAS!!!)